whad-team/whad-client/doc/source/ble/central.rst

             if target is not None:
                 target.disconnect()
         except AttError:
-            print("An error occured while disconnecting from target.")
+            print("An error occurred while disconnecting from target.")

 Central connector and events